Five Great Things I Know About Gift Baskets

 The days I truly enjoy are the ones spent with my Yorkshire Terriers, Mae and Pepi, as we travel to dog parks, pet luncheons, and random events.

 I can do what I want whenever I want because gift baskets are my profession.
-If that’s the lifestyle you want to enjoy, you’re in the right place, and the VIP program is one to consider so you enjoy life 24/7.
+If that’s the lifestyle you want to enjoy, you’re in the right place, and the mentor program is one to consider so you enjoy life 24/7.

+That’s the five great things I know about gift baskets.
 If you make gift baskets now, what can you point to as your monumental achievement?
 What do you hope to achieve if you’re just entering this great industry?